-If you want one toddler helmet to do it all, Triple Eight is an excellent and affordable option!
+If you want the best toddler helmet that can do it all, Triple Eight is an excellent and affordable option!

-All of this makes Bern Nino Jr. one of the best bang for the buck in this category!
+All of this makes Bontrager Jet WaveCel one of the best bang for the buck in this category!

 The Spark Jr. is one of Bell’s most popular kids’ bike helmets to date.
 It is an enduro-style helmet, but it can be used for all types of riding.